woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 If you need to import subscriptions using a payment gateway other than those above, please ask the gateway's extension developer for details of the post or user meta data required to process automatic payments.
 If you also let us know which meta data is required, we will include it in this documentation to help others in future.

+> Note: Only subscriptions using PayPal Reference Transactions are supported.
+Subscriptions using PayPal Standard has a number of limitations that make it impossible to migrate them using the importer.

 ### Importing Order Items

 In WooCommerce, orders can have a number of different line items, including: